Lender FAQ

 All buyers (any person on the note/warranty Deed) must complete an approved homebuyer education course.
 A non-purchasing spouse (NPS) on title must complete a homebuyer education course.
 Cosigners are NOT required to take a class.

 NHD will accept any other HUD approved homebuyer education course.
-Due to Fannie Mae requirements, beginning with loans reserved May 16, 2021, NHD will no longer accept Nevada Rural Housing Authority’s homebuyer education certificate for any HIP programs.
+Due to Fannie Mae requirements, beginning with loans reserved on May 16, 2021, NHD will no longer accept Nevada Rural Housing Authority’s homebuyer education certificate for any HIP programs.

 Condos